Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 Hormonal drugs often also include antidiabetic and other non-hormonal drugs.

-Hormone-based drugs are used for both chronic and treatable conditions.
-Without the help of hormonal drugs can not do with:
+Hormone-based medications are used for both chronic and treatable conditions.
+You cannot do without the help of hormonal drugs when:

 • hypothyroidism;